Today, August 15, 2019 Julia Child would have been 107 years old.

 One of the things I love about the way Julia Child and her editor Judith Jones set up Mastering the Art of French Cooking is that everything begins with a master recipe.
 From there she talks technique, equipment and ingredients.
 Each master recipe is followed by several others using the same technique, ingredients and ways to use leftovers in a similar or adjunct recipe.

 Julia’s master recipe idea is a very smart way to learn to cook, and lots of other cookbook writers have adapted the same format every since.
-Again I continue to be inspired as as such it is what I do with these televised blog posts.
-One or two master recipes with the announcement of the cooking segment, followed by several additional recipes, the embedded video and more photos.

 Our master recipe today is for roast chicken.
-I’ve taken the liberty to make it local to the Carolinas by shopping at local markets for nearly all of the listed ingredients.
+Julia, inspired, I’ve taken the liberty to make it local to the Carolinas by shopping at local markets for nearly all of the listed ingredients.
 You’ll find the where-to-buy with local farms and producers listed in the recipe by each ingredient.

-Summer Roast Chicken with a Local Twist as inspired by Julia Child
+Roast Chicken with a Local Twist as inspired by Julia Child

 2 1/2 Tbsp. unsalted butter